• Skip to main content

 Bowl of egg salad mixed with the dressing.

-Perfectly Cooked Eggs!
+Start with Perfectly Cooked Eggs

-Perfect egg salad is as easy as perfectly cooking the eggs.
-Hard boiled eggs should be yellow and white....not grey, not green, not with a black ring around the yolk, yellow and white!
 Sounds elementary enough, but I have to admit that at my first cooking job after culinary school at The Pump Room in Chicago, I was not so sure of myself.

 My chef was running through quite a lengthy prep list, one being a dozen hard boiled eggs for quite an elegant chopped salad.
 Glaring down at me he says, "you do know how to hard boil an egg don't you?"

-I squeaked out a yes and then escaped to the bathroom to call my mom to get her foolproof method.
+I squeaked out a yes and then escaped to the bathroom to call my mom to get her fool-proof method.
 Perfectly cooked eggs is what he got, here is my mom's secret.

 • Place eggs in a pot covering them with cold water by about an inch.
 Bring to a boil over high heat.
 Right when they reach a boil, turn off the heat and cover.
 Let them sit in the hot water for 17 minutes (time it!).
 Run under cold water, crack and peel.